ArweaveTeam/testweave-docker/README.md

 # Usage

 1. Be sure to have docker and docker-compose on your system.
-2. Clone this repo and its sub-modules by running `git clone --recurse-submodules https://github.com/ArweaveTeam/testweave-docker`
+2. Clone this repo by running `git clone https://github.com/ArweaveTeam/testweave-docker`
-3. Copy the .env file and the docker-compose.yml file inside the gateway directory: `cp .env docker-compose.yml gateway/`
-4. Move to the gateway directory: `cd gateway`
-5. Run `docker-compose build` and wait patiently that the docker composes.
+3. Run `docker-compose build` and wait patiently that the docker composes.
 You should do this only once;
-6. Run `docker-compose up` (add a `-d` flag if you want to run it in detached mode).
+4. Run `docker-compose up` (add a `-d` flag if you want to run it in detached mode).

 Now you'll have: